Additional information available on the Architectural Engineer/Construction Management Department website.

 Program Learning Outcomes

-Upon completion of the Architectural Engineer/Construction Management program, students should be able to:
+Upon completion of the Architectural Engineer/Construction Management degree program, students should be able to:

 - Read architectural prints, solve common architectural problems, perform and support estimating functions, including national quantity, types, costs and estimates, labor requirements, equipment, and scheduling functions

 - Use with efficiency the latest 2D and 3D CAD software programs to create industry-standard architectural drawings, both constructional and presentational using the drafting conventions including symbols, linetypes, lineweights, and dimension styles as applicable to the design discipline

 - Draw objects of various orientations as may be prescribed, draw sections and elevations of objects, and identify the relationships of objects or object features to demonstrate interpretation and visualization proficiency using drafting industry standards

 - Identify or describe the typical characteristics and uses of common construction materials, products, and systems, document them in drawings, and make appropriate selections based on design project requirements

 - Produce a comprehensive set of construction documents using architectural construction drawings to design a residence or small commercial building

 - Describe the role and purpose of building codes and standards as they pertain to the life, health, and safety of the public

 - Collaborate with other designers or technicians working cooperatively and equitably to overcome challenges of design problems and meet project goals while adapting to different working environments